nighttardis/dockerIdsEngines/README.md

 Add the --docker-snort-2.9.7.2_openappid to enable pulling down the snort-2.9.7.2_openappid image
 Add the --install-all-images to enable pulling down all images

+If no --install-all-images or one of the docker-snort-* flags are set, no images will be pulled down

 The easy button script has been tested on ubuntu 14.04 and by default it assumes already have docker installed.